Kevin Costner: Career

-Costner made his film debut in the film Sizzle Beach, U.S.A. (known originally as Hot Malibu Summer).
-Filmed in the winter of 1978–79, the film was not released until 1981 and re-released in 1986.
-The release complications and lack of documentation led many to believe that Costner's debut was in The Touch (also known as Stacy's Knights), in 1983 with Eve Lilith and Andra Millian.
-Costner made a brief appearance in the Ron Howard film Night Shift (1982).
-He is listed in the credits as 'Frat Boy No. 1' and appears at the climax of a frat-style, blow-out party in the New York City morgue, when the music is suddenly stopped by a frantic Henry Winkler.
-Costner can be seen holding a beer and looking surprised at the sudden halt of celebration.
+1981–1986: Rise to prominence

+Costner made his film debut in Sizzle Beach, U.S.A.
+(1981).
+Costner played a minor role as "Frat Boy #1" in the Ron Howard film Night Shift (1982).
+In 1983, Costner starred in Stacy's Knights.

 Costner appeared in a commercial for the Apple Lisa and Table for Five in 1983, and, the same year, had a small role in the nuclear holocaust film Testament.
 Later, he was cast in The Big Chill and filmed several scenes that were planned as flashbacks, but they were removed from the final cut.
 His role was that of Alex, the friend who committed suicide, the event that brings the rest of the cast together.
 Costner was a friend of director Lawrence Kasdan, who promised the actor a role in a future project.
 That became Silverado (1985) and a breakout role for Costner.
 He also starred that year in the smaller films Fandango and American Flyers and appeared alongside Kiefer Sutherland in an hour-long special episode of Steven Spielberg's Amazing Stories.

+1987–1994: Stardom and acclaim

 Costner achieved movie star status in 1987, when he starred as federal agent Eliot Ness in The Untouchables and in the leading role of the thriller No Way Out.
 He solidified his A-list status in the baseball-themed films Bull Durham (1988) and Field of Dreams (1989).
 In 1990, he partnered with producer Jim Wilson to form the production company Tig Productions.
-Tig's first film was the epic Dances with Wolves which Costner directed and starred in.
-This film was nominated for 12 Academy Awards and won seven, including two for him personally (Best Picture and Best Director).
+Tig's first film was the epic Dances With Wolves which Costner directed and starred in.
+The film was nominated for 12 Academy Awards and won seven, including two for him personally (Best Picture and Best Director).
 The same year saw the release of Revenge, in which he starred along with Anthony Quinn and Madeleine Stowe, directed by Tony Scott; Costner had wanted to direct it himself.